 Editing Black & White Photography

-2 - Adjust Color tone and exposure.
-Manipulating the cooler and warmer tones within your image will give you different black and white effects.
+- Adjust Color tone and exposure: Manipulating the cooler and warmer tones within your image will give you different black and white effects.
 Adjusting the exposure of your image will determine which elements of your image will be highlighted or given focus.

-3 - Sometimes eliminating unnecessary background noise will further put an emphasis on your subject.
+- Eliminating unnecessary background noise: Put further emphasis on your subject.
 Experiment with different cropping ratios on Instasize to completely transform your original image.

 Editing with a black and white filter is a great way to pull to the forefront elements of a photograph that don’t ordinarily get much notice.
 Try it on your photos and see how striking they become!
 Unlock the Charcoal Collection and a plethora of other premium filter collections with a free trial of Instasize Premium.